HackWebRTC/kmp-socketio/README.md

 Most of the APIs are the same as socket.io-client-java, here are some differences:

-- Create socket is asyncronous, to make it's easier to guarantee thread safety.
+- Create socket is asynchronous, to make it's easier to guarantee thread safety.
-- Binary messages can't be nested, because `emit` only accepts String/Boolean/Number/JsonElement/ByteArray, other types will be converted to String using `toString()`, so there is no way to put ByteArray in JsonElement.
+- Binary messages can't be nested, because `emit` only accepts String/Boolean/Number/JsonElement/ByteString, other types will be converted to String using `toString()`, so there is no way to put ByteString in JsonElement.

 ## Example